- Hera's Affectionate Nickname for Kanan is "Love", especially if you remember how their relationship started in A New Dawn.

 - Hondo caring for Melch and having a lot of pride in him, and vice versa.
 When it seems that Melch has been killed, Hondo mourns him, but when Melch regains consciousness while Hondo mourns, Melch hugs him while Hondo claims that Melch would've dead without him.
 It really shows that Hondo has come a long way from the scummy, immoral pirate he was at the beginning of The Clone Wars.

-- Ezra leaving his lightsaber with Chopper, who then gives it to Sabine.
-He never gets it back, but it's implied that Sabine kept it.
+- Ezra leaving his lightsaber with Chopper, who gives it to Sabine.
+He never gets it back, but it's implied that Sabine kept it with her, even years later after the Battle of Endor.
 After all, that lightsaber is his life.

-- And technically, since Sabine's art is still on the Chimaera, Ezra and Sabine are still with each other in spirit.
+- And technically, since Sabine's art is still on the Chimaera, Ezra and Sabine are still with each other in spirit and memory.

 - Ezra refusing Palpatine's offer, simply saying "I have a family.
 I don't need anything from you."